 To help you get started investing, we reviewed some of the most talked-about investing tools to come up with our list of the best investing apps.
 All of these apps allow you to invest with tax advantages through a Roth IRA and all have simple low-cost index fund / ETF solutions.

 Read on to discover the standout features of each of these tools.

 No list of best investing apps would be complete without mentioning Vanguard.

-With index funds helping so many people become young millionaires, it's no wonder that Vanguard quickly became a fan favorite.
+With index funds helping so many people become millionaires, it's no wonder that Vanguard quickly became a fan favorite.
 Vanguard allows investors access to low-fee funds that take the guesswork out of investing.